 We have introduced you to our pick of the best free Roku channels.
-We have tried to offer a little something for everyone, so there’s a wealth of content across a huge range of categories and genres.
+We have tried to offer a little something for everyone, offering you a wealth of content across a huge range of categories and genres.

-However, given the fact that the Channel Store includes more than 5,000 apps at the time of writing, we have barely scratched the surface here.
+However, given the fact that the Channel Store includes more than 5,000 apps, we have barely scratched the surface here.
 To be honest, we could give you 100 channels and still not do justice to the breadth of content available to Roku owners.